VishwanthBarma/Bank-Management/README.md

 As we all know how the bank system works in real life,
 everything from creating accounts to transactions with
 with mobiles.
-After a massive development in the software industry of technology, visiting bank for transactions is reduced.
+After a massive development in the software. industry of technology, visiting bank for transactions is reduced.
 In the same way as a beginners, we creating a bank application